 - post it to Chatter (see where I’m going?).

 By using Salesforce Files, you can share the file with users, groups, or records.
 If you needed to give someone access to the file but the user didn’t have access to the record the file was originally shared to, fine, just extend sharing of the file to the user and not compromise your org’s record sharing rules, and definitely not create more duplicates of the attachment.

 Migrating from Attachments to Salesforce Files

 At the time of this writing, Salesforce has not (yet?) provided an official conversion tool from Attachments to Files.
-(Update 5/6/2017, supposedly Salesforce Labs will also release a conversion tool to AppExchange in Summer ’17.
-Once it’s available and I’ve had a chance to test it out I’ll update this post)
+(Update 7/20/2017, Salesforce Labs released a conversion tool to AppExchange in Summer ’17.
+My first look thoughts are posted here)

 Since the Winter 16 release I’ve been developing and tweaking my own open source conversion tool.
 And as of Spring 17 release I’m happy to announce a new free managed package of this popular tool with a much more convenient user interface.
 Everything is still open source, but now much easier to deploy to production orgs without wrestling with unit tests.